Aviation jobs are increasing dramatically since we know that more people have the possibility to fly.

 The 3 main areas I described earlier in this post are required the most for the following reasons:

-- Ground operations are requested to fulfill the increase of airplanes in airports and to maintain them in airlines around the world.
+- Ground operations are requested to fulfil the increase of airplanes in airports and to maintain them in airlines around the world.

 - Customer service is needed as customers will still be using digital solutions for checking-in, for booking and even for assistance, but there is always a need for that human relation at airports for the right assistance that any customer expects.